 Deferred Shares and Options are expected to be allocated in December after the AGMs.
 Allocations to the CEO are subject to shareholder approval.
-As described above, employees will generally not have access to the value of these equity awards until August 2014, as shown the relevant value by the share price at the time of allocation.
-The number of Options required to provide an approximately equivalent value will also be determined (should any members of the GMC nominate this alternative, or a combination of Deferred Shares and Options) based on a valuation conducted by Kepler Associates.
+As described above, employees will generally not have access to the value of these equity awards until August 2014, as shown in the diagram below.